Casa Batlló or Casa Milà? Which Is Better in 2026?

 Final Thoughts: Casa Mila or Casa Batllo?

-If you do decide to visit, definitely consider purchasing the Barcelona Card, which will give you a discount on your visit.
+And if you do decide to visit, definitely consider purchasing the Barcelona Card, which will give you a discount on your visit.

 READ NEXT: